 The Rewild Library

-The Rewild Library is a collection of over 500 titles and rare books that relate to all aspects of rewilding; from history to handcrafts.
-The library is meant to be what we call a “social library.”
-We hold regular “Read ins” and research days for people to come together and collectively research topics of rewilding.
-In the interest of “unlocking” information often stuck behind paywalls (such as purchasing the books), and also creating a community of collective learners, anyone can come and read books at the library.
-For our monthly financial supporters, books can be checked out.
+The Rewild Library is a collection of more than 500 titles, including rare books, that relate to all aspects of rewilding, from history to handcrafts.
+It is a “social library,” where we hold regular read-ins and research days for people to come together and collectively research topics of rewilding.
+We do this in the interest of unlocking information that is often stuck behind paywalls, accessible only by purchasing books, and to create a community of collective learners.
+Anyone can come and read books at the library.
+Monthly financial supporters can also borrow books to read at home.
 To become a monthly supporter, please see our donation page.
-You can look through the catalog of our books online using Libib App here: https://rewildportland.libib.com
+To browse a list of our books, visit our online catalog here: https://rewildportland.libib.com

 How to find us?

 The Rewild Library is located at Green Anchors, an eco-industrial park in the St. Johns neighborhood of Portland, Oregon.
 Green Anchors is next to Cathedral Park, just on the other side of the fence from the boat ramp.
 You’ll need to park in the neighborhood and walk to Green Anchors by crossing the railroad tracks and walking up the tracks about 100 yards past the entrance to Cathedral Park.